• How does Ambleside challenge the gifted child?

 We cultivate in our classrooms the idea that we are all children of God and fellow travelers on our journey of faith.
 In matters of faith, we seek to unite our students around the person of Jesus Christ, allowing many issues of doctrine to take second place.
 Teachers are asked to refer students to their parents to resolve controversial doctrinal issues.
 We seek unity in essential matters of faith and welcome diversity in the non- essentials.
 The overarching principles for any sensitive discussion are love, respect, and understanding.

 Teachers who wish to apply at Ambleside are required to have an undergraduate degree and complete a rigorous application and interview process.
 Knowledge of the Ambleside philosophy is a great benefit.
 In general, teachers at Ambleside must be hard workers, organized, creative, thoughtful, engaged learners with broad interests and educational knowledge.
-Teachers who thrive at Ambleside enjoy ideas, read regularly, and are passionate about our philosophy and willing to adapt old ways of teaching to a challenging approach.
-Teachers are required to have an undergraduate degree.
+Teachers who thrive at Ambleside enjoy ideas, read regularly, and are passionate about our philosophy.

 Ambleside is associated with Ambleside Schools International, an organization which monitors and supports other schools similar to Ambleside in the United States and abroad.
 The quality of instruction and integrity of the Ambleside curriculum is evaluated annually.
 Ambleside School has received accreditation from ACTS (Association of Christian Teachers and Schools), Ai (Accreditation International), NCPSA (National Council for Private School Accreditation), and VCPE (Virginia Council for Private Education).

 Ambleside students have attended public and private high schools.
 They have transitioned well to both.
 In our discussions with them, they have admitted to a few weeks of adjustment to earlier hours and the increased homework.
 They have done well in their studies and have been complimented by their instructors for their fresh insights and critical writing.
 When queried about the benefits of an Ambleside education, they credit narration with training them to master books, dictation for teaching them to take notes, and “all those written narrations” for training them to write.